w3c/publ-wg/Meetings/Readme.md

+---
+layout: default
+---

-# Publishing WG: Information on Meetings
+# Information on Meetings

 ## Teleconferences
 * The Group organizes weekly teleconferences.
 See the [separate page](./webex) for the technical details on connecting to the calls.